All citizens resident in Sweden are entitled to treatment from their own doctor and specialists, and to subsidised medicines and dental care.

 You can choose the health centre where you want to be listed within your regional health authority.
 If the doctor at the health centre concludes that you need more specialised care or rehabilitation, you will be given a referral (remiss) to a specialist doctor at a hospital or another outpatient clinic.

 At many health centres there is also a maternity clinic (mödravårdscentral, MVC), where midwives work.
 You can contact a maternity clinic if you have questions about contraceptives and sexually transmitted diseases, or if you are pregnant.
 Most maternity clinics organise parent groups, and courses and instruction for pregnant women.
-Visiting a maternity clinic is free, and you can generally choose which clinic you want to belong to.
+Visits to a maternity clinic are free, and you can generally choose which clinic you want to belong to.

 Paediatric clinics (barnavårdscentralen, BVC) are often linked to health centres.
 Paediatric clinics carry out comprehensive examinations of healthy children up to the age of 6, after which the school health services take over.